kor01/semantic_segment/writeup.md

 ### **Encoder-Decoder Architecture Intuition**

-The intuition behind encoder-decoder architecture is to build an image feature map that contains simultaneously the high level semantic information and low level geometric information:
+The intuition behind encoder-decoder architecture is to build image feature-maps that contains simultaneously the high level semantic information and low level geometric information:

-  * the encoders build successive features by stacking convolutions and pooling, each layer encodes information at different level.
+  * the encoders build successive feature-maps by stacking convolutions and pooling, each layer encodes information at different level.
 The higher level layers encodes more semantic information and less spatial information.

   * the decoders perform information integration.
-At each level, one decoder layer integrates a higher level feature map with a lower level feature map into a new feature map therefore distributing the semantic features over spatial features.
+At each level, one decoder integrates higher level feature-maps with lower level feature-maps into new feature-maps therefore distributing the semantic features over spatial features.

-  * the feature map before logits layer (one_by_one) encodes semantic information on each pixel
+  * the feature-maps before logits layer (1x1 conv) encodes semantic information on each pixel

 ### **One by One Convolutions**

-one-by-one convolutions are linear transforms over depth dimension of feature maps (followed by an activation).
+one-by-one convolutions are linear transforms over depth dimension of feature-maps (followed by an activation).

 mathematically, for a NHWC tensor T of shape ```(a, b, c, d)```: